evsantor/e-food/README.md

 I have also attached two jupyter notebooks, **Part2/breakfastClientsSegmentation.ipynb** and **Part2/totalClientsSegmentation.ipynb** for this part in case you want to run the code and their respective html files for easier viewing.

+In Part2 you can also find the presentation **ClientSegmentation.pdf**.

 Developing was done using Python 3.7.3 and the libraries specified in the requirements.txt with their respective versions.